Anti-social behaviour: my neighbours are really noisy and disrupting my life, what can I do about it?

 - Reports relating to drug related activity, these should always be reported to the police.

 To report ASB, please complete our form with as much detail as possible.
+Or text 'ASB' followed by a description of the problem to 60066.

 If you, or someone you know, is experiencing domestic abuse or violence, contact the freephone, 24-hour National Domestic Abuse Helpline 0808 2000 247 or visit www.nationaldahelpline.org.uk or the Respect Mens Advice line on freephone 0808 8010327 or visit mensadviceline.org.uk